Will-Lo/se350-notes/mar-30th.md

 ### Disk Scheduling Policies
 #### First in, first out
 - Process requests sequentially
-- Fiar to all processes
+- Fair to all processes
-- Approaches random scheduling in performance if there are many proceses
+- Approaches random scheduling in performance if there are many processes
+- **Pros**:
+    - Easy to implement
+- **Cons**:
+    - Slow

 #### Priority based scheduling
 - Goal is not to optimize disk but meet other objects